 You might have more questions if you’re considering an open-end mortgage loan.
 Review the FAQs below to help clear up some of your outstanding questions.

 What’s the difference between a traditional mortgage and an open-end mortgage?

 A conventional mortgage loan is a single lump sum of money used to finance a home purchase.
 An open-end mortgage, on the other hand, is a type of mortgage that allows borrowers to take out the maximum amount they qualify for, even if they don’t need it all to make the real estate purchase.

 The money that is not used to buy the house can be used to fund renovations and repairs on the property.

 It can be challenging to find lenders that offer open-end mortgages, even in states where they are allowed.
 For instance, Rocket Mortgage does not offer open-end mortgages.
 If you can’t find resources in your area, you might consider working with a mortgage broker to help connect you with those offering this type of loan.

-An open-end mortgage can help buyers who qualify to buy a fixer-upper while also providing the money to fund renovations and repairs.
-But if it’s not available in your state, you can always get a traditional mortgage and seek out a refinance when you can afford to make repairs.
-If you’re ready to apply for a mortgage, you can get started online today!
+An open-end mortgage can help buyers purchase a fixer-upper while also providing the money to fund renovations and repairs.
+If an open-end loan isn’t available in your state, you can always get a traditional mortgage, explore different government-backed loan programs or check out your loan refinancing options.

 Distressed Property: Everything You Need To Know